This article has links to products and services we love, which we may make commission from.

 Pound the scenic roads of The Lake Tahoe Lakeside Marathon or The 72 Mile Tahoe Midnight Express this October.

-There’s even kids’ pumpkin runs making the marathon a family-friendly event.
+There are even kids’ pumpkin runs, making the marathon family-friendly.

 Lake Tahoe Oktoberfest

-This is a day event and kids are welcome to pick out a pumpkin and play on the bounce house!
+This is a day event; kids can pick out a pumpkin and play at the bounce house!

 That’s just a handful of the things to do in October in Lake Tahoe.